 Furthermore, the central authority does not necessarily provide each node the same permissions to perform functions.
 Private blockchains, on the other hand, are only partially decentralized since public access is prohibited.

-Private blockchains include Ripple (XRP), a business-to-business virtual currency exchange network, and Hyperledger, an umbrella project for open-source blockchain applications.
+Private blockchains include Ripple (XRP), a business-to-business virtual currency exchange network, and Hyperledger development services, an umbrella project for open-source blockchain applications.

 Network sharing at the business level typically needs a greater level of privacy due to data confidentiality concerns.
 If this is one of your requirements, a private blockchain is the ultimate solution.
 Because only a few users have access to specific transactions, private blockchains are definitely a more reliable network option.

 Furthermore, compliance is crucial in every business.
 Any technology that does not adhere to strict compliance guidelines will eventually fail.
 Private blockchains follow and contain all compliance standards in their ecosystem to make transactions smooth and simple.

 A private blockchain consortium or firm may simply change the rules of the blockchain, rescind transactions, amend balances, and so on.
 This feature is required in particular situations, such as national land registers.